 The LiRI information system (LIS) provides users with server capacity for storage and processing.
 Access and capacity are managed by the LiRI system administrator.
 The prices for storage, TB/month, and processing, per CPU hour, are determined by S3IT , LiRI's IT resource partner at the University of Zurich.

 For non-mobile devices, there are separate rates for hourly, daily and weekly use.
 Long-term loans can be arranged for mobile devices that can be used during fieldwork.
 Consumables will also be invoiced.
 Work packages and services that are not listed below can be discussed and negotiated separately.

 Services and support provided by LiRI staff are billed on hourly basis.
-The price list below is valid until 31.12.2020.
 It should be noted that there will be a gradual increase in costs over the next few years and it is expected that the rates will double by 2022.
-Staff category 1 is for expert time, staff category 2 is engineer/technician time.

 Researchers not familiar with a device must have an introduction and training session from a LiRI staff member.
-This will help to ensure successful data collection for your experiment and ensure that devices are operated safely and to the highest scientific standard.
-Training courses and teaching materials will be in place by autumn/winter 2020.
+This will help to ensure successful data collection for your experiment and ensures that devices are operated safely and to the highest scientific standard.
+Training courses and teaching materials will be in place by the beginning of 2021.
 If you are interested in attending a training course, please contact the LiRI team: email@example.com

 If you have any questions about these regulations or future developments at LiRI, please contact Agnes Kolmer, operations manager LiRI: firstname.lastname@example.org